 Credit card churning can be intimidating, but it doesn’t have to be.
-Here are some pointers on how to get started.
+Here are some pointers on how to start credit card churning for beginners.

 Choose credit cards strategically

 I try to have a future vacation in mind before applying for cards.
 When you’re ready to start planning, spend some time checking out rewards bookings for different hotels and airline.
 Pex, a search engine for flight and hotel reward bookings, is a huge timesaver.
 This research will inform which cards you will need to open to make your vacation possible.
 You can then check this list of best travel credit cards to find the best sign-up bonuses.
 Be cognizant of spending requirements and never open cards if you will be buying things you don’t need just to hit them (believe me, it can be tempting…).

 Since Chase instituted the 5/24 rule, you may want to go for Chase cards first.
 Other credit card companies also have restrictions on how often you can apply, how many cards you can have at a time, and how often you can receive a sign-up bonus.
 Research these rules before deciding what cards to apply for.

 Don’t apply for credit cards without a plan…a better deal may come along

 Sign up bonuses tend to fluctuate.
 For example, you would not want to sign up for a Southwest card through Chase when the bonus is only 25,000 miles because a few months later, they may be offering 50,000 miles (perfect for earning the Southwest Companion Pass!)

 Credit card companies may also target offers.
 While it’s not clear how this works, I recently signed up for the Gold Delta SkyMiles Card from American Express with a 50,000 mile sign up bonus while the website is offering only 30,000.

 If you know you definitely need miles or points for an upcoming trip, go ahead and apply, but if deals are lower than they’ve been in the past, it may be better to wait on it.